fthomasmorel/DockerCloud/README.md

 Java program implementing auto-scaling policy through docker.
 There is one nginx container as a load-balancer, balancing on one or more Apache containers running a PHP application.
 The aim is to adapt the number of Apache containers depending on the entry charge of the load-balancer.

 The JAVA part use the Docker REST API to create/start/stop containers.
-Then through a thread, it analysis response time from the load-balancer to determine if it had to add or remove containers.
+Then through a thread, it analysis response time from the load-balancer to determine if it had to add or remove containers (TODO).

 ## Configuration on OS X